paweljarosz/defarc/README.md

 	defarc.select_component_by_name("proper-name") -- will select and save inside DefArc module a component data for given name
 ```

-### .select_component(component)
+### select_component(component)
 Selects and saves a table with component data inside DefArc module.
 One need to provide a proper component name or component id or component Lua table, otherwise it will save nil.

 * **PARAMETER:** `component` (string) - an id or name of a component from Arcweave JSON or Lua table with component data (component_table)